josemvas/clinterface/README.rst

       checkbullet = '+',
    )

-Set label, options and default choice
+Set the message, options and default choice

 .. code-block:: python

-   selector.label = 'Choose the best day of the week:' selector.options = ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'] selector.default = 'Friday'
+   selector.message = 'Choose the best day of the week:' selector.options = ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'] selector.default = 'Friday'

-and prompt for single choice
+and prompt for a single choice

 .. code-block:: python

-   selector.singlechoice()
+   selector.single_choice()

-Set label, options and default choices
+Set the message and default choices but use the same options

 .. code-block:: python

-   selector.label = 'Choose the best days of the week:' selector.options = ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'] selector.default = ['Friday', 'Saturday']
+   selector.message = 'Choose the best days of the week:' selector.default = ['Friday', 'Saturday']

-and prompt for multiple choice
+and prompt for multiple choices

 .. code-block:: python

-   selector.multiplechoice()
+   selector.multiple_choice()